Wool Rugs VS Polypropylene Rugs: Which is Best?

 The shorter fibers are not combed to lie flat as they are in worsted yarn.
-Worsted yarn is most commonly used in wool trousers where a smooth, thin, satin-y finish is desire.
+Worsted yarn is most commonly used in wool trousers where a smooth, thin, satin-y finish is desired.

 This results in a soft and buttery surface texture.
 With this technique, the weave of the individual yarn fibers does not show as clearly as it would in worsted fabrics.

-Contemporary wool rugs typically take 3-4 months from when the artisan begin weaving until it is on display in your home.
+Contemporary wool rugs typically take 3-4 months from when the artisan begins weaving until it is on display in your home.

 - Wool is one of Mother Nature’s most durable fibers.